 We start in Chapelco near the beautiful mountain village of San Martin de Los Andes.
 Ranked Argentina’s Best Ski Resort in 2015 by the World Ski Awards, Chapelco offers a great mix of steep open bowls, easy backcountry access, fun tree skiing and some of the best manicured groomed runs in the Andes should you decide to stay in bounds.

-- 7 day-guided out of bounds snow tour in Patagonia, Argentina with optional cat skiing
+- 7 day-guided out of bounds snow tour in Patagonia, Argentina

 - No more than 8 guests per trip